Nathan Deery Cognitive Behavioural Psychotherapist LondonNathan Deery:

 Cognitive Behavioural Psychotherapist (BABCP)

-Hello, my name is Nathan Deery, and I am a cognitive behavioural psychotherapist (CBP), accredited with the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+Hello, my name is Nathan and I am a cognitive behavioural psychotherapist accredited with the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

-In addition to CBT, I have also completed training and undertaken supervised clinical practice in acceptance and commitment therapy (ACT) and metacognitive therapy (MCT).
+Alongside CBT, I have completed further training and supervised clinical practice in acceptance and commitment therapy (ACT), metacognitive therapy (MCT), and cognitive behavioural couples therapy (CBCT), and offer both individual and couples therapy.

 Approach: